shelleywong/CSCI211-Course-Materials/Labs/README.md

 Almost every lab and programming assignment directory will contain a `tests` folder containing sets of files for each test (e.g. `t01`).
 You may see files for input (\*.in), output (\*.out), error output (\*.err), command line input (\*.cmd) and exit status (\*.exit).<br>

-Note that the provided tests for programming assignments may not cover every requirement mentioned in the assignment writeup -- you should review the provided tests, learn how everything is tested, and consider creating your own tests.
+Note that the provided tests for programming assignments may not cover every requirement mentioned in the assignment writeup -- you should review the provided tests, learn how everything is tested, and consider creating your own tests.<br>

+You can follow the manual testing options listed above for all given test cases or utilize the provided tools listed below to automate and simplify the testing process.

 ### Tools